markomanninen/abnum3/README.md

 Abnum 3
 =======

-Alphabetic numerals package (Python 3) including various letter value substituting systems from ancient times to modern artificial ones.
+Alphabetic numerals package for Python 3.
+Module includes various letter value substituting systems from the ancient times to the modern artificial ones.

-Abnum substitution system is better known as gematria in hebrew and isopsephy in greek, abjad in arabic alphabet and katapayadi in sanskrit.
+Abnum substitution system is better known as _gematria_ in hebrew and _isopsephy_ in greek, _abjad_ in arabic alphabet and _katapayadi_ in sanskrit.

 Currently supported languages are: